With Ur Love: Lyrics and style

-"With Ur Love" is a mid-tempo "bubblegum RnB" song.
+"With Ur Love" is a mid-tempo pop, bubblegum pop and R&B song.
 It begins with Lloyd singing "da da da da dum dum da dum dum", which according to The Guardian's Alexis Petridis "pinches its opening hook from Ann Peebles' I Can't Stand the Rain."
 Less than a minute into the song listeners are re-introduced to the concept of "swag".
 "I used to always think I was bulletproof/ But you got an AK and you're blowing through," Lloyd sings.
 Lyrically, it talks about Lloyd's feeling of "being on top of the world" with her lover.
 "I feel like I'm on top of the world with your love," she insists in the chorus.
 Posner sings "I don't even care if you sing my songs wrong", referring to when Lloyd forgot the words to "Cooler Than Me" at the Judges Houses.
 Bradley Stern of MuuMuse commented that the groove is reminiscent of Rihanna's "What's My Name" and "Rude Boy", while Katherine St. Asaph of Pop Dust perceived that her vocals on the song has elements of Rihanna, intermittently daubed with shades of The Cardigans' Nina Persson.